Rokasl/CS408_project/report/source/13_chapter_6.md

 ### Bash script

-Bash script is the main script in the testing framework which stores all test cases, then goes through them one by one.
-To launch it simply type *./tester.sh* in the terminal window.
+Bash script is the main script in the testing framework which stores test cases, then goes through them one by one.
+To launch the script user has to input *./tester.sh* in the terminal window.
 For full guide on installation and usage see **Appendix 2**.

 Test cases are arrays which store free values: expression to be tested, the name of the test and expected output.
 Below sample test case is displayed: